 I use the two totals as a bracket.
 The average estimated monthly expenses per person should be 363.04 EUR.

 1 year later: our own(ed) place

-Once the apartment on plan is constructed, which we foresee to happen April/May 2021, me and my girlfriend will move in shortly after.
+Once the turnkey apartment is constructed, which we foresee to happen April/May 2021, I and my girlfriend will move in shortly after.
 This will allow us to have a place of our own and not paying rent to a landlord.
 While I had preferred to only move on together once this residence was constructed practical complications prevented us from doing so.

-The apartment is a passive building that is located near the major European institutions and is thus perfect as rental property for eurocrats.
-On top of that, there are various benefits inside the residence such a intercom, badge system, automated delivery system for packages, etc. Besides the apartment I will have a personal underground parking space.
-This of course all comes at hefty price tag.
+The apartment is a passive building that is located near the major European institutions and is thus perfect as a rental property for eurocrats.
+On top of that, there are various benefits inside the residence such as an intercom, badge system, automated delivery system for packages, etc. Besides the apartment, I will have a personal underground parking space.
+This of course all comes at a hefty price tag.

 For the premium location and idem fit and finish I will pay a total of:

-This includes the parking space and a fully furnished apartment with build in household appliences.
+This includes the parking space and a basic finished apartment with build-in household appliances.
 It also contains the tax break you get in Brussels for your first and only home.
 What will be missing is the furniture and the final finish which is surprisingly costly and above all, needed, given how basic they go.

 Full of emotions

 The 2 decisions I took in such a short time have a profound impact on my life.
 It definitly makes me feel a lot of different things.